lauraehiller/lauraehiller/README.md

 My experience encompasses a wide variety of tools, ranging from Front-End to Back-End development.
 A few technologies I've been working with recently are React.js, Next.js, TypeScript, Tailwind, Sass, and GraphQL.

 If you believe that I might be a good fit for a project or role, please get in touch!
 I am always looking for new opportunities to learn and grow.

-Check out my portfolio at lauraehiller.com to view the projects I have contributed to.
+Check out my portfolio [lauraehiller.com](https://lauraehiller.com/) to view projects I have contributed to!

 <a href="https://github.com/anuraghazra/github-readme-stats">
   <img height="170" align="center" src="https://github-readme-stats.vercel.app/api?username=lauraehiller&count_private=true&hide=stars" />